 Services are good enough for checking email, and low-speed network access.
 As for streaming movies… we’d suggest watching the inflight entertainment to avoid frustration or the Air NZ firewall.
 The latency is what will frustrate users.

 How does Air New Zealand WiFi actually work?

 The service is asymmetrical – meaning the download capability exceeds the upload capability.
-Just like a normal retail internet service, the user is unlikely to notice the constraint.
+Just like normal retail internet service, the user is unlikely to notice the constraint.
 In addition, bandwidth is shared across all passengers on the plane.

-Antennae equipment is located within a blister, approximately 1/3 of the way down the plane on the roof.
+Antenna equipment is located within a blister, approximately 1/3 of the way down the plane on the roof.
 Air New Zealand has partnered with satellite company Inmarsat for the space component.
 In the cabin, Panasonic Avionics provides the connectivity hardware.

 It’s great to see free Wifi until March 2019 and even better is Air NZ beating Qantas to the punch with international WiFi.

 However, the reality is that WiFi on a plane is at best a way to keep in touch with the outside world.
 It’s not going to allow you to stream content like you’re in your living room.
 If you want that, stay at home where the seats are more comfortable.

 Will your next Air New Zealand flight deliver an enjoyable Wifi experience?
 We hope so!